 Years 7 – 9

 In Years 7 to 9, the curriculum is broad and balanced.
 Our girls study a core of six subjects: English Language, English Literature, Mathematics, Physics, Chemistry and Biology.
 Geography, History and Religious Studies are taught as separate humanities.
-All of our girls study French and Latin in Year 7 and add either German or Spanish in Year 8.
+All of our girls study French in Year 7 and add either German or Spanish in Year 8.
 In Year 9 they continue with two languages.
 A variety of creative and practical subjects including Art, Music, Design Technology, Physical Education and PSHE (Personal, Social and Health Education) are taught to all girls.
 For Years 7 to 9, most subjects are taught in form groups with smaller groups in lessons like Design Technology.
 Sets are only used with Mathematics.

 Years 10 – 11